Last Updated on May 27, 2023

 As you can see from the demonstration, it works perfectly with no real buffering or connection issues.
 I should point out that once I connected to a UK server that didn’t work properly but there are lots to choose from and selecting another UK server worked fine.
 It’s worth using the feature to add your favorite servers though as there’s often a speed differential depending on which you use.

 NordVPN don’t advertise the facility to watch specific channels on their website which is vital, but they do actively support the functionality.
-Speaking to their support today – 30th august 2019, they assure all their UK servers are unblocked and available to watch the BBC.
+Speaking to their support today – 22nd September 2022, they assure all their UK servers are unblocked and available to watch the BBC from America or wherever you are.

 My NordVPN BBC iPlayer experiment was a success and was repeated on a Chromebook, my iPhone and a laptop so if you want to take advantage of their sales prices it’s worth checking them out.